Medicare Supplement Plans in Oklahoma

 The price will vary between company and location.
 For example, Plan G in Tulsa will have a different premium than Plan G in Oklahoma City.

-The most commonly used rating method in Oklahoma is attained-age rating.
+The most commonly used rating method in Oklahoma is the attained-age rating.
 This means the rate is based on current age and the premium increases as you age.

 Medicare Advantage Plans in Oklahoma

+In 2019, 20% of enrollees chose a Medicare Advantage plan.
 Commonly known as Medicare Part C, this is an option a beneficiary may choose.
 This type of policy replaces Medicare and will assume the responsibility for all your medical claims.

-Let’s say Gail enrolled in a Medicare Advantage (MA) plan with an effective date the same as her Part A and B. Well, Gail has a policy with a $0 premium that allows her to pay more to see an out-of-network doctor.
+Let’s say Gail enrolled in a Medicare Advantage plan with an effective date the same as her Part A and B. Well, Gail has a policy with a $0 premium that allows her to pay more to see an out-of-network doctor.

 With this plan, Gail is still responsible for 20% of the cost of a specialist or primary doctor.
 Then, she also pays 20% of the costs for most diagnostic services, labs, and imaging.